IT Risk Register: How to Identify, Track, and Mitigate Technology Risks Across Your Organization

 6. What is the current state of the response? (status, trend)

-These questions, answered consistently for every risk, transform informal risk awareness into structured risk management that produces auditable evidence and measurable outcomes.
+Answering these questions consistently for every risk transforms informal awareness into formal risk management that produces auditable evidence and measurable outcomes.

 Key Components of an IT Risk Register